lepton-eda/lepton-eda/README.md

 Getting help
 ============

-There are several ways to get help with installing and using gEDA:
+There are several ways to get help with installing and using Lepton and the rest of the gEDA tools:

 - The gEDA website <http://www.geda-project.org> has more extensive information on the gEDA tools, and links to some successful